mtalyat/Minty-Engine/README.md

 NOTE: This project is in development.
 More info on how to use, etc. will come in due time.

+For how to install the engine (for engine development, or for game development), check out the [installation guide](https://github.com/mtalyat/Minty-Engine/wiki/Installation).

 # Editor

 The Minty Engine provides a powerful game editor, which allows for easy and efficient game development.